 Write the lesson as if you telling providing step-by-step instructions to someone who has never taught or worked with students before.
 Do not use first person (I, me, etc.).
 Use imperative sentences.
 When writing the lesson, pay close attention to the format.
-Be sure that your lesson plan is easy to read and that you have indented and used appropriate spacing.
+Be sure that your lesson plan is easy to read and that you have indented and used appropriate spacing and submit it online.